matt-development-work/matt-development-work/README.md

 <br/>

 I built these projects during a time when I had different programming skills and interests than I do today.
-This category is not intended to be a representation of best practices and there will be bugs! 🪲
+This category is not intended to be a representation of best practices and there are bugs!🪲🪱🐛🕸️

 <br/>
 <br/>